Voronenko/ps_oneliners/Readme.md

 Acceptance: PASSED

-# Option D - One liner using module
+# Option D - One liner using powershell module

-Requiries installation logic packed as a powershell module (see `bootstrap-module.ps1`)
+As stated, requiries installation logic packed as a powershell module (see `bootstrap-module.ps1`)

 ```ps